greg-raven/Impeachment-Chronicles/_posts/2019-12-18-99-things-democrats-have-said-trump-could-be-impeached-for.md

 ---
-title: '99 things Democrats have said Trump could be impeached for'
+title: "99 things Democrats have said Trump could be impeached for"
 layout: post
 author:
 - Tom Elliott